Masturbation: Pornography

 Depictions of male and female masturbation are common in pornography, including gay pornography.
 Am Abend (1910), one of the earliest pornographic films that have been collected at the Kinsey Institute for Research in Sex, Gender, and Reproduction, starts with a female masturbation scene.
 Solo performances in gay pornography have been described in 1985 as "either or both active (tense, upright) and/or passive (supine, exposed, languid, available)", whereas female solo performances are said to be "exclusively passive (supine, spread, seated, squatted, orifices offered, etc.)".
 Solo pornography recognized with AVN Awards include the All Alone series and All Natural: Glamour Solos.

 Other animals

 Masturbatory behavior has been documented in a very wide range of species.
 Individuals of some species have been known to create tools for masturbation purposes.

+Many animals, both male and female, masturbate, both when partners are available and otherwise.
+For example, it has been observed in cats, dogs, male Cape ground squirrels, male deer, rhinoceroses, boars, male monkeys, cetaceans, and otters.